danielmascena/calque/README.md

 ![ogImage](calque.png)

 # calque.js 📑

-🚧 Status: In Development 🛠️

 ![downloads-badge](https://flat.badgen.net/npm/dt/calque)
 ![version-badge](https://flat.badgen.net/npm/v/calque)
 ![license-badge](https://flat.badgen.net/npm/license/calque)

 CalqueJS is a tiny utility library (_only ~7KB_) for the native web platform aimed to help building interfaces easily.
-The goal is to offer a declarative way to code UI components by writing bits of HTML, rather the traditional client-side scripting, and also providing a simple layer as Virtual DOM to update the view changes.
+The goal is to offer a declarative way to code UI components by writing bits of HTML, rather the traditional client-side scripting, and also providing a simple layer as Virtual DOM to update the view 🖼️ changes.

 It is based only on Web Standards, so is 💪powered by [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) language, [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) & [browser](https://developer.mozilla.org/en-US/docs/Web/API/Window) APIs, using them to calque the HTML-like template content into the base element properties.
 This approach suits to aid as an add-on for reusable [Web Components](https://www.webcomponents.org/). *No dependecies, frameworks, or transpilation needed* \o/ #usetheplatform

 Just for curiosity, 🤔 _In linguistics, a [calque](https://en.wikipedia.org/wiki/Calque) /kælk/ or loan-translation is a borrowing of a compound word from another language where each component is translated into native words and then joined together._

-This definition, resumes the approach behind CalqueJS, maximize the readability, avoid some boilerplate code, and enhance the component using a solid and well-known markup language to bootstrapping the content.
+This definition, resumes the idea behind CalqueJS, (1) avoid some boilerplate code and (2) maximize the readability using the markup _lingua franca_ for the web, as the same time, it enhance the component by bootstrapping his content.

 ## Build components with a light abstraction